Freshwater Weekly Fishing Report Week of October 30, 2024

 LBJ

-FAIR.
-Water stained; 83 degrees; 0.18 feet below pool.
-Crappie are good in 16-22 feet of water on brush piles in jigs or minnows.
+GOOD.
+Water stained; 72 degrees; 0.26 feet below pool.
+Fishing should be similar through the weekend.
+Crappie are good on chartreuse jigs and minnows in 12-20 feet of water on brush.
+Channel and blue catfish are good on punch bait in 20-24 feet of water over drop-offs and rock piles.
 Report by Jess Rotherham, Texas Crappie Fishing Service.

 Lewisville

 FAIR.
-Water stained; 83 degrees; 6.33 feet above pool.
-One ramp is open.
-White bass are fair on humps and points in 15-25 feet of water on slabs, jigs, and live bait.
-Keeper sized hybrid striper are fair as well in similar depths as the white bass.
+Water stained; 73 degrees; 2.84 feet below pool.
+Fishing patterns are holding steady.
+White bass are fair on humps and points in 15-30 feet of water.
+There has been some sporadic bird activity on mid lake flats and humps.
+Slabs, jigs, and live bait are working.
+Keeper sized hybrid stripers are fair in similar depths as the white bass.
 If you are keeping fish, please be aware that there are a lot of undersized hybrid stripers in the lake that look very similar to a white bass.
-Blue catfish are fair to good drifting with shad on main lake humps, points, and flats near the river channel in 12-32 feet of water.
-Channel catfish are fair to good, close to rip rap and on baited holes on punch bait.
-Crappie are fair in 10-34 feet of water.
-Check brush piles and submerged cover close to a drop off ledge.
-Cover close to drop off ledges has been best.
-Minnows and jigs are catching those fish.
+Blue catfish are fair to good on cut shad.
+Drifting mainlake humps, points, and flats near the river channel have produced in 12-32 feet of water.
+Channel catfish are fair on baited holes on punch bait and cut shad in 15-28 feet of water on humps and points.
+Crappie are fair in 6-26 feet of water.
+Check brush piles, bridge pilings, and submerged cover close to a drop off ledge with minnows and jigs.
 Report by Wes Campbell, BendARod Fishing.
+The lake is turning over.
+Bass are best early morning or at sunset hitting jigs, spinnerbaits and crankbaits.
+Bass are cruising shallow cover eating shad or bluegill.
+Crappie are on deeper brush piles in 12-20 feet of water.
+Sand bass are on main lake points in 6-12 feet of water.
+Seeing lots of big hybrids moving around.

 Limestone